senli2018/Agentographer/README.md

 To enable seamless automation of CT examination workflows, we designed a robust hardware platform comprising multimodal sensing, real-time device control, and AI-driven decision-making modules.
 This system spans two functionally distinct spaces: the Scanning Room, optimized for patient interaction and radiation safety, and the Control Room, dedicated to centralized device management and computational processing.
 Key components include depth-sensing RGB-D cameras for 3D patient modeling, relay-based electromechanical interfaces for scanner/door control, and GPU computing server.

+The advantages and innovations can be found in Supplementary S1.

 The details about the spatial distribution, hardware specifications, and functional roles of each subsystem can be seen in the submitted supplementary materials.

 **Summary Table: Hardware Collection**